Rohit-2001-Sonar/e-commerce-website-reactJs/README.md

 - All css files are used for styling the respective pages.

 ## Tools Required
-- VS Code
+- Visula Studio Code
 - ReactJs
 - NodeJs
-- Mysql
+- MySql